i3p9/Hackintosh-BigSur-Catalina-OpenCore-Lenovo-T450s-efi/README.md

 - VGA
 - Sidecar (Wired Sidecar works but only in Macbook9,1 SMBIOS, which has bad battery life, you can choose what you want)
+- SD Card Reader (kext is not reliable)